Magnolia’s Historical Roots

 Today, Magnolia Community Services is a multi-service non-profit providing support for adults with developmental disabilities as they pursue their best life.

-Currently there are five residential homes on campus, twenty three vocational centers, an art studio and gift shop, greenhouse, and multipurpose center.
+Currently there are five residential homes on campus, twenty three vocational centers, an art studio, greenhouse, multipurpose center, and wellness center.
 There are also sixteen residential group homes dispersed throughout the community.
 Additionally, we provide supports to those who choose to live and work in the community through our Supported Living and Supported Employment programs.

 We continue to develop facilities and programs, which exceed the requirements, regulations, and laws set forth by the government, so that we may one day achieve our vision, in which all individuals, including those with developmental disabilities, thrive and grow and are recognized for their contributions to society.